EdDataScienceEES/tutorial-orla03/index.md

 <center><img src="{{ site.baseurl }}/images/tree_l.png" alt="Img" style="width: 100%; height: auto;"/></center>

-## 2. Learning how to use linear models and findin their confidence intervals
+## 2. Learning how to use linear models and finding their confidence intervals

 We will begin by constructing a simple linear model for the `trees` data and subsequently constructing relevant confidence intervals.
 Our aim here is to investigate the correlation between tree `girth` and tree `height`.

 Before we begin, recall that a simple linear model is built via the response variable being predicted by the predictor.